-The new homes will be built on council-owned land in Clarendon Place, Portslade, facing on to Wellington Road.
+The new homes will be built at Clarendon Place, facing on to Wellington Road.
 The site is identified as suitable for housing in the City Plan.

 This matches the size of housing needed in the city.
-Currently, 84% of households on the council’s housing waiting list are looking for one or two bedroom properties.
+Currently, 82% of households on Brighton & Hove City Council’s housing waiting list are in need of one or two bedroom properties.

-Half of the new homes will be available for rent to people on the council’s joint housing register, with the other half to buy available as shared ownership homes.
-Rents will be set to be affordable to households earning the National Living Wage.
+Half of the new homes will be available for rent to people on the council’s housing register, with the other half to buy available as shared ownership homes from Hyde.

 Listening to residents